Peterhead fiscal made 'prejudicial' remarks

 He was later freed on interim liberation pending the hearing of his appeal.

-His counsel David Moggach told the panel of three appeal judges that the prosecutor at the trial had made highly prejudicial remarks which had gone unchecked by the sheriff at the time, or when he came to give his directions to the jurors.'Not proven'
+His counsel David Moggach told the panel of three appeal judges that the prosecutor at the trial had made highly prejudicial remarks which had gone unchecked by the sheriff at the time, or when he came to give his directions to the jurors.

 The fiscal, Alasdair Fay, had said: "How would you feel, ladies and gentlemen, if you were (the deceased's husband)?
 He's been sat quietly through much of this trial.
 He should be looking ahead to Christmas with his wife.....right now.